-Relocating abroad presents challenges, but often the most difficult part of an international assignment is returning to the home country.
+Relocating abroad presents challenges, but the most difficult part of an international assignment can often be the repatriation process.
 The sad reality is that more than 25% of international assignees leave their employer within two years of returning home.
+Repatriation benefits can make a difference.

 With such a substantial investment in each international assignment, it’s wise for companies to plan for a successful re-entry from the beginning of the process.
-Aside from closing out the host country household and moving the family back to the home country, companies should consider potential reverse culture shock issues the assignee or family may experience as well as the employee’s career path.
+Aside from closing out the host country household and moving the family back to the home country, companies should consider potential reverse culture shock issues the assignee or family may experience and the employee’s career path.

 Host Country Departure Services

-Companies typically assist assignees with lease termination, dilapidation negotiations, utilities termination and final billing, de-registration from local government and schools and other services needed to close out the host country residence.
+Companies typically assist assignees with lease termination, dilapidation negotiations, utility termination and final billing, de-registration from local government and schools and other services needed to close out the host country residence.

 Move Management